 In February 2016, the FASB issued ASU 2016-02, "Lease (Topic 842)", which amends recognition of lease assets and lease liabilities by lessees for those leases classified as operating leases.
 Under the new guidance, lessees will be required to recognize a lease liability and a right-of-use asset for all leases (with the exception of short-term leases) at the commencement date.
 This standard will take effect for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2018.
-The Company is currently assessing the impact of this new standard on its consolidated financial statements.
+The adoption of this standard does not have a material impact on the Company's consolidated financial position, results of operations or cash flows.